IsaiahDuarte/TriggerTroubleshooter/README.md

      - Trigger Troubleshooter - Simulated Test.xml: Required for script actions when using Simulated Trigger functionality.
      - TriggerTroubleshooter.zip: A ZIP archive containing the TriggerTroubleshooter module.

-2. For use within ControlUp, you only need the two XML files (Trigger Troubleshooter.xml and Trigger Troubleshooter - Simulated Test.xml).
+2. For just using within the ControlUp Console, you only need the two XML files (Trigger Troubleshooter.xml and Trigger Troubleshooter - Simulated Test.xml).

 3. Import the XML files into ControlUp by following these instructions:
    https://support.controlup.com/docs/script-based-actions-sba#import-an-sba